 - Your EHU Departmental Research Ethics Committee (DREC).
-FAS only; most DRECs do not have authority to grant ethics approval but should scrutinise all projects and make recommendations to the FREC.
+FAS only; DRECs do not have authority to grant ethics approval but should scrutinise all projects and make recommendations to the SREC.

-- Your EHU Faculty Research Ethics Committee (FREC).
+- Your EHU Subject Research Ethics Committee (SREC).
 Most applications will be submitted to the FREC for approval.

 - The EHU University Research Ethics Sub-Committee (URESC)